andrewaddo/news-feed-handler/README.md

 ## All the hoops

 1. Failed to get feeds from local OSX testing: there's some certificate stuff that needs to be installed when using Python 3.6.
 Essentially go to /Applications/Python 3.X and run the Install Certificates.command
+1. It looks like relational database would be a better choice for Profile/SearchConfig with many occasions joins and data integrity is needed (e.g. deleting profile should be cascaded for search config and news)

 ## Tips and tricks